NicholasPDean/projects-skeleton-code/README.md

 ## Overview

-A convolutional neural network (CNN) built in PyTorch that is finetuned to achieve the higherst classification accuracy on a Kaggle dataset of Cassava leaf images.
+A convolutional neural network (CNN) built in PyTorch that is finetuned to achieve the highest classification accuracy on a Kaggle dataset of Cassava leaf images.

 ## Setup